hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial_impl.md

 \snippet{lineno} docsrc/examples/backend_tutorials/tutorial_backend/src/tutorial_eltwiseadd_benchmark.cpp benchmark encode allocation

 The next step is the actual encoding from the raw data into our internal encoded representation.
-The raw pointer incoming from Test harness actually points to an array of `double` in clear text since the data type we described for this benchmark was `Float64`.
+The raw pointer incoming from Test Harness actually points to an array of `double` in clear text since the data type we described for this benchmark was `Float64`.

 \snippet{lineno} docsrc/examples/backend_tutorials/tutorial_backend/src/tutorial_eltwiseadd_benchmark.cpp benchmark encode encoding